batool4607851-code/waste-wise-ai/README.md

 Document-based answers include source information where available.

-### 4. Multimodal Visual Evidence

-Users can upload images of:

-- Packaging defects
-- Product defects
-- Waste
-- QC observations
-- Other relevant manufacturing evidence

-The vision component describes observable evidence separately from possible causes.

-### 5. AI Analyst
+### 4. AI Analyst

-Grok combines calculated analytics, document evidence, and visual evidence to explain findings in natural language.
+Groq combines calculated analytics, document evidence, and visual evidence to explain findings in natural language.

 The AI can help answer questions such as: